Differential Privacy for Secure Machine Learning in Healthcare IoT-Cloud Systems: Introduction

 \section{Introduction}

-The Internet of Things (IoT) has become an integral part of the modern application ecosystem, transforming not only organisational and industrial operations but also our daily lives.
-In the healthcare sector, digitalisation has revolutionised patient care through enhanced data collection, personalised medicine and preventative treatment approaches.
-Wearable devices such as Fitbit trackers, smart glasses and insulin pumps now facilitate continuous monitoring of vital parameters including heart rate, blood sugar levels and sleep patterns.
-These Healthcare IoT devices require configuration with the user's personal information such as age, gender and location.
-Healthcare Analytics is a branch of data analytics that harnesses this patient data to generate descriptive, diagnostic, predictive, and prescriptive insights, fundamentally supporting evidence-based medical decision-making.
-Moreover, through the application of AI/ML techniques, governmental health agencies and research institutions are developing socially beneficial applications such as epidemiological forecasting, disease progression modeling, healthcare resource allocation, and actuarial risk assessment.
+The Internet of Things (IoT) has become an integral part of the modern application ecosystem, transforming not only organizational and industrial operations but also our daily lives.
+In the healthcare sector, digitalization has revolutionised patient care through enhanced data collection, personalised medicine, and preventative treatment approaches.
+Wearable devices such as Fitbit trackers, smart glasses, and insulin pumps now facilitate continuous monitoring of vital parameters including heart rate, blood sugar levels, and sleep patterns.
+Users must configure these Healthcare IoT devices with personal information such as age, gender, and location.
+Healthcare Analytics leverages this patient data to generate descriptive, diagnostic, predictive, and prescriptive insights, thereby supporting evidence-based medical decision-making.
+Moreover, through AI/ML applications, governmental health agencies and research institutions are developing socially beneficial applications such as epidemiological forecasting, disease progression modeling, healthcare resource allocation, and actuarial risk assessment.